Toyota Yaris Cross vs Renault Duster

 The Verdict

-This is genuinely close.
-The Toyota Yaris Cross and Renault Duster trade blows across the spec sheet, and neither runs away with an outright win.
-The Toyota Yaris Cross will save you roughly $598 a year in fuel.
+The Toyota Yaris Cross takes 4 of 7 key spec categories and comes in at a lower price.
+The Toyota Yaris Cross will save you roughly $770 a year in fuel.
 If boot space matters, the Renault Duster has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions